-If you sue your employer for violating your right to take leave under the Family Medical Leave Act (FMLA), the court may order your employer to comply with the law and you may win money damages.
+If you sue your employer for violating your right to take leave under the Family and Medical Leave Act (FMLA), the court may order your employer to comply with the law and you may win money damages.
 This article discusses the different ways you can recover for your losses if you win your FMLA case.

 The FMLA requires employers with at least 50 employees to grant up to 12 weeks of unpaid leave to eligible employees for their own or their family members' serious medical conditions, to bond with a newborn or newly adopted child, and to deal with certain necessities that arise when a spouse, child, or parent is on active military duty.
 Several states also have their own versions of family and medical leave laws, which offer additional rights to eligible employees.